naoto0804/cross-domain-detection/README.md

-# Cross Domain Object Detection
+# Cross-Domain Weakly-Supervised Object Detection through Progressive Domain Adaptation

-This page is for a paper, Cross-Domain Weakly-Supervised Object Detection through Progressive Domain Adaptation [Inoue+, CVPR2018].
+This page is for a CVPR2018 paper [1].

 ## Requirements
 - Python 3.5+